projectestac/odissea/html/question/type/coderunner/docs/index.md

 described in [sandbox configuration](#sandbox-configuration) below.

-WARNING: at least a couple of users have broken CodeRunner by duplicating the prototype questions in the System/CR\_PROTOTYPES category. `Do not` touch those special questions until you have read this entire manual and are familiar with the inner workings of CodeRunner.
+WARNING: at least a couple of users have broken CodeRunner by duplicating the prototype questions in the CR\_PROTOTYPES category of the System question bank.
+`Do not` touch
+those special questions until you have read this entire manual and are familiar with the inner workings of CodeRunner.
 Even then, you should proceed with caution.
 These prototypes are not